lulab/Ribowave/README.md

 - <Ribo_bam>

-- <exons.gtf> :  a gtf file for only the exons from transcripts of intersect, eg: `chrX.exons.gtf`
+- <exons.gtf> :  a gtf file for only the exons from transcripts of intersect, eg: `X.exons.gtf`

-- <genome\> :  the file including all the chromosomes and its length, `genome` may look like this:
+- <genome\> :  the file including all the chromosomes and its length(size), `genome` may look like this:

     ```
     2L	23513712